 The Managed Long Term Care Program offers three different managed care plans: The MLTC Medicaid Plan (only Medicaid services), Medicaid Advantage Plus (Medicare and Medicaid services), and the Program for All-Inclusive Care for the Elderly (Medicare and Medicaid services).
-These programs streamline long-term care needs for persons, including those with dementia, who require nursing home level of care, but wish to remain living in the community.
+These programs streamline long-term care needs for persons, including those with dementia, who require nursing-home-level care, but wish to remain living in the community.
 A variety of care services and supports are available, including personal care assistance for those residing in assisted living residences.
 To be clear, the cost of room and board in assisted living is not covered, only care services.
 For more information, including how to apply, click here.

 NY’s Assisted Living Program (ALP)

-The Assisted Living Program is for NY state residents 21 years of age and older who require the level of care that is provided in a nursing home.
-Personal care assistance, skilled nursing, housecleaning, and physical & occupational therapy are some of the benefits that are available via this program.
+The Assisted Living Program is for adult NY state residents who require the level of care provided in a nursing home.
+Personal care assistance, skilled nursing, housecleaning, and physical and occupational therapy are some of the benefits available via this program.
 Room and board may also be covered, although the funding comes from a non-Medicaid source.
 While the majority of ALP participants are on Medicaid, one does not have to be on Medicaid for program enrollment.
 If you are on Medicaid, apply by finding your local Department of Social Services at this link.
 Keep in mind that only a limited number of residents (4,200) may receive this benefit.

 Because of the frequency of medical conditions tied to service, including post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI), veterans are statistically more likely to develop dementia.
 Veterans around the country, including New York, should consider the VA’s Aid & Attendance (A&A) pension to help pay for care.
-A&A is also called the Enhanced Monthly Benefit and the Income Improvement Pension for veterans and surviving spouses who receive either the basic VA pension or the basic survivor’s VA pension.
+A&A is also called the Enhanced Monthly Benefit and the Income Improvement Pension for veterans and surviving spouses who already receive either the basic VA pension or the basic survivor’s VA pension.
 Persons must be a minimum of 65 years old or disabled and require assistance with completing activities of daily living, such as mobility, transferring, eating, and bathing.
 The monthly cash assistance received from these pensions can be used as the recipient wishes, which means it can go towards the cost of Alzheimer’s care.
-In addition, the cost of residential care can be deducted from one’s income, effectively reducing one’s countable income when determining one’s pension benefit amount.
-In 2019, veterans can receive as much as $26,765 / year, and surviving spouses can receive as much as $14,529 / year.
+In addition, the cost of residential care can be deducted from one’s income, effectively reducing one’s countable income when determining the pension benefit amount.
+In 2021, veterans can receive as much as $27,540 / year, and surviving spouses can receive as much as $14,928 / year.
 Learn more here.

-The Special Needs Assisted Living Voucher Demonstration Program is specific to the state of New York and offers financial assistance in the form of a voucher to help fund the cost of memory care for person’s with Alzheimer’s disease and other related dementias.
-Through this NY Department of Health program, 200 assisted living vouchers are available for persons who can no longer afford to privately pay for special needs assisted living, and as a result, would have to be moved to a Medicaid-funded nursing home.
-The average monthly cost of memory care is considered for the region.
-That said, vouchers may pay as much as 75% of the average cost.
+The Special Needs Assisted Living Voucher Demonstration Program is specific to the state of New York and offers financial assistance in the form of a voucher to help fund the cost of memory care for persons with Alzheimer’s disease and other related dementias.
+Through this NY Department of Health program, 200 assisted living vouchers were available for persons who could no longer afford to privately pay for special needs assisted living, and as a result, would have to be moved to a Medicaid-funded nursing home.
+The average monthly cost of memory care was considered for the region.
+That said, vouchers paid as much as 75% of the average cost.
 Unfortunately, the Department of Health stopped accepting applications for this program in June 2020.